Mitigate reconstitution errors to prevent dosing errors (bortezomib reconsitituted for SC

 Renal impairmentThe pharmacokinetics of bortezomib are not influenced in patients with mild to moderate renal impairment (Creatinine Clearance [CrCL] > 20 ml/min/1.73 m2); therefore, dose adjustments are not necessary for these patients.
 It is unknown if the pharmacokinetics of bortezomib are influenced in patients with severe renal impairment not undergoing dialysis (CrCL < 20 ml/min/1.73 m2).
 Since dialysis may reduce bortezomib concentrations, VELCADE should be administered after the dialysis procedure (see section 5.2).

 Paediatric populationThe safety and efficacy of VELCADE in children below 18 years of age have not been established (see sections 5.1 and 5.2).
-No data are available.
+Currently available data are described in section 5.1 but no recommendation on a posology can be made.

 Method of administrationVELCADE 3.5 mg powder for solution for injection is available for intravenous or subcutaneous administration.VELCADE 1 mg powder for solution for injection is available for intravenous administration only.VELCADE should not be given by other routes.
 Intrathecal administration has resulted in death.